Alun Davies (politician): Political career

-National Assembly for Wales
+Senedd

 He was chosen as first on the Labour Party list for 'top-up' seats from the Mid and West Wales region for the 2007 Assembly election, and because of Labour losses in the region the party secured two seats.
 Since being elected to the Assembly he was awarded the BBC Wales' AM:PM award for "Newcomer of the Year" and has chaired the Broadcasting Committee and the Rural Development Sub-Committee.

 In July 2009 he was selected to fight his home seat of Blaenau Gwent at the next Assembly elections; he won the seat with a majority of 9,120 over the Independent candidate.

 On 13 May 2011 Davies was appointed Deputy Minister for Agriculture, Food, Fisheries and European Programmes in the Welsh Government.

 On 14 March 2013 he was appointed Minister for Natural Resources and Food in the Welsh Government.
 Davies was however removed in July 2014 by First Minister Carwyn Jones from the Cabinet for "unacceptable behaviour" involving requests for information about farm subsidies paid to opposition AMs including Plaid Cymru AM Llyr Gruffydd and Conservative Antoinette Sandbach.

 In May 2016 he was re-elected as the Assembly Member for Blaenau Gwent and was re-appointed to the Welsh Government as Minister for Lifelong Learning and the Welsh Language where he was responsible for the new Welsh language strategy to create a million Welsh speakers and reforming the education framework for learners with additional learning needs.

 After a BBC Newsnight report on the Welsh language, Davies publicly released a rebuttal as Minister for the Welsh Language in August 2017, stating the broadcaster had presented the issue as if "the Welsh language had to justify its own existence".
 He questioned the decision to not bring on a Welsh speaker to talk about the language as part of the broadcast, and accused the London broadcaster of treating Wales "like a nation far away about whom Newsnight knows little".

 On 3 November 2017, Davies was appointed Cabinet Secretary for Local Government and Public Services.
 He again left the cabinet in December 2018 after a re-shuffle by incoming First Minister Mark Drakeford.

 In January 2022, Davies called for those who are unvaccinated against COVID-19 to be banned from using public transport, coffee shops and gyms.

+Davies will contest Blaenau Gwent Caerffili Rhymni in the next Senedd election.